wangjing0/langextract/docs/examples/longer_text_example.md

 ---

-¹ Models like Gemini 1.5 Pro show strong performance on many benchmarks, but [needle-in-a-haystack tests](https://cloud.google.com/blog/products/ai-machine-learning/the-needle-in-the-haystack-test-and-how-gemini-pro-solves-it) across million-token contexts indicate that performance can vary in multi-fact retrieval scenarios.
+¹ Large language models show strong performance on many benchmarks, but performance can vary in multi-fact retrieval scenarios across very long contexts.
 This demonstrates how LangExtract's smaller context windows approach ensures consistently high quality across entire documents by avoiding the complexity and potential degradation of massive single-context processing.